 Checkout data can be set manually or automatically on your orders.
 See the Email Notification CC instructions above for how to set checkout data automatically with a rule.

-The value of the products in an order will always be passed through to FBA in the declared value fields so they are the same currency as the warehouse the order is being sent to.
+The value of the products in an order is passed through to FBA in the declared value fields so they are in the same currency as the warehouse receiving the order.
 This may not always be the same currency as the original transaction.

-This may or may not be an issue depending on whether your customer will be charged customs fees.
-If you need to ensure an approximate currency adjustment to account for exchange rate, you can set a checkout data field called DECLARED_VALUE_MULTIPLIER on the order.
+This may not be an issue for your store unless your customer will be charged customs fees.
+If you need to ensure an approximate currency adjustment to account for exchange rate, set a checkout data field called DECLARED_VALUE_MULTIPLIER on the order.
 The declared value of each line item will be multiplied by this number.

-If you would like to explicitly set the currency code, you can set checkout data on the order with a name of DECLARED_VALUE_CURRENCY.
+If you would like to explicitly set the currency code, set checkout data on the order with a name of DECLARED_VALUE_CURRENCY.

-If you are experiencing issues and would like to disallow the currency declarations completely, you may set a checkout data name of SKIP_DECLARED_VALUE with a value of 1:
+If you are experiencing issues and would like to disallow the currency declarations completely, set a checkout data name of SKIP_DECLARED_VALUE with a value of 1:

 See the Email Notification CC instructions above for how to set checkout data on orders automatically with a rule.